First question: Which pickups fit your guitar?

 What size pickup was your guitar designed for?
 That’s how we group the pickups on this website: Humbuckers, Pickups for Strat®, Pickups for Tele®, Bass Pickups, and Specialized, where you’ll find all guitar pickups that aren’t Strat-, Tele-, or humbucker-sized

 Most modern guitars are routed to fit either single-coil or humbucker pickups.
 In the past, players often modified their guitar bodies to accommodate different types of pickups.
 Guitars still get modded that way, but nowadays it’s easier to find the pickup you want in the size you want.
-For example, we make single-coil pickups that behave like humbuckers, and humbucker-sized pickups that house single-coil designs.Back to Top ^
+For example, we make single-coil sized humbuckers, and humbucker-sized single-coil designs.Back to Top ^

 Second question: what kind of music do you play?

 So many players have used so many pickups in so many different styles that it’s probably not a good idea to think of a particular pickup as “the country pickup” or “the one you need to play metal.”
 Still, your preferred playing style can suggest criteria that may guide you toward particular pickups.